Caltrain: Bicycle policies

-All bicycle rack-equipped cars have a yellow "Bike Car" sign posted by the door.
+Legacy gallery and bilevel passenger cars with bike racks have a yellow "Bike Car" sign posted on the exterior next to the door.
+EMU bike cars have white bicycles stenciled on the windows of the doors.
 Cyclists are required to tie their bicycle to the rack with the bungee cord provided, and must be racked so they do not protrude into the aisle.
 Each rack can accommodate four bicycles.
 Because the bikes are stacked together against the racks, most riders place a destination tag, available from a conductor, on their bicycles to optimize placement and minimize shuffling.

 Cyclists must be at least six years old, and cyclists younger than 12 must be accompanied by an adult and capable of carrying their own bike on and off the train.
 Bicycles must be single-rider, with a maximum of 80 in in length, and tandem or three-wheel bikes are not allowed.
 Bulky attachments such as training wheels, trailers, saddlebags, and baskets are similarly not allowed.
 Folding bicycles are not restricted and can be carried on any car when folded; they may not be placed on seats or block aisles.

+History of bikes on Caltrain

+The initial pilot program launched in 1992 allowed up to four bikes per train for off-peak service, and bicycles were carried in the cab car (northernmost car).
+Bicycle capacity was expanded to twelve bikes per train for all trains in 1995, followed by a doubling to 24 bikes per train for all trains in 1996.
+Only the cab/control car of each train consist was modified for bicycle service.

+Starting in 2001, additional gallery cars were modified for bicycle service.
+Gallery cars modified for bicycle service removed seats from the lower level in the north half of the car, resulting in space to carry 32 bicycles per car.
+By 2006, Bombardier cars were also modified for bicycle service by partially removing seats from the lower level of the car, resulting in space to carry 16 bicycles per car.
+Additional bicycle capacity was proposed by removing some seats from bicycle cars.
+Initially Caltrain rejected this idea because some trains are operated at seated capacity and the seat removal would take space from other passengers.
+However, in early 2009 Caltrain announced that it would be expanding bicycle capacity by 8 spots by removing some seats in the bike cars, bringing bike capacity to 40 bikes on gallery cars and 24 bikes on Bombardier cars.
+The expansion started several months later.
+After this, bike capacity on trains has been expanded by increasing the number of bike cars in a consist, rather than further modifying cars.